Chicken Brunswick Stew

 1 teaspoon salt (optional)

 In a large stockpot (at least 8 quarts), brown the ground meat over medium heat, chopping it with a wooden spoon as you go.
 Drain off the excess fat and add the onions.
 Simmer until the onions are transparent, about 5 minutes.
-Add the shredded chicken meat, chopped tomatoes, the canned condensed soups, barbecue sauce, ketchup, chili sauce, Worcestershire sauce, hot sauce, ginger and pepper.
+Add the shredded chicken meat, chopped tomatoes, canned condensed soups, barbecue sauce, ketchup, chili sauce, Worcestershire sauce, hot sauce, ginger and pepper.
 Add 1 quart of the chicken broth.
 Stir well.

 Bring to a simmer, then reduce the heat to low, partially cover the pot with a lid and simmer at least 2 hours but up to 6 hours, stirring occasionally to prevent scorching.
 Add additional chicken broth as needed.